Register company in Thailand: Introduction

 Step 6: Tax registration

-- Upon successful incorporation of your company, Tetra Consultants will apply for a corporate Tax Identification Number from the Revenue Department.
+- With 60 days from the successful incorporation of your company, Tetra Consultants will apply for a corporate Tax Identification Number from the Revenue Department.

 - Tetra Consultants will also apply for Value Added Tax (VAT) for your company if your expected annual turnover exceeds THB 1.8 million.